Typically, users think of monitors as a component primarily for PCs, while console users may think of TVs as more suited for gaming.

 Screen Size and Resolution

-A 25-27inch monitor would be best for Full HD gaming.
-Any higher you go would have the pixels stretched or less densely packed, which would affect the clarity of anything you watch on the screen.
+A 25-27-inch monitor would be best for Full HD gaming.
+Any higher you would have the pixels stretched or less densely packed, affecting the clarity of anything you watch on the screen.
 The balance between gaming resolution and monitor size would also let the monitor maintain its refresh rate, and you would be less likely to see drops in frames.

-However, with current-generation controls wholeheartedly supporting 4K gameplay, you are free to go for bigger 32–34-inch monitors.
-The size to resolution ratio would give the display excellent pixel density where you would be able to enjoy 4K gameplay at its best.
+However, with current-generation controls wholeheartedly supporting 4K gameplay, you can go for more giant 32–34-inch monitors.
+The size-to-resolution ratio would give the display excellent pixel density, allowing you to enjoy 4K gameplay at its best.

-When speaking of pixel density, viewing distance is a factor that also must be considered.
-Unlike TVs, monitors are built for up-close, and personal usage and resolution become an essential factor.
+Viewing distance is a factor that must be considered when speaking of pixel density.
+Unlike TVs, monitors are built for up-close, and personal usage and resolution become essential.

-In the case of more extensive displays such as a big TV, the view distance is considerably far from the display, and at those distances, the benefits of UHD resolution are actually quite minimal as most people would have trouble spotting the difference between 1080p and 1440p.
+In the case of more extensive displays such as a big TV, the view distance is considerably far from the display.
+At those distances, the benefits of UHD resolution are quite minimal as most people would have trouble spotting the difference between 1080p and 1440p.
 By comparison, since the monitor would be just a few inches away from you, the difference would be acutely noticeable.A deal breaker could be the lack of official support for 1440p in PS5.

-Whether a future update would enable it is an area for debate, but with Xbox Series X/S offering support for 1440p gaming, choosing the monitor’s resolution would depend on the console you have.
-As such, given the current scenario, investing in a 4K monitor might be better.
+Whether a future update would enable it is an area for debate, but with Xbox Series, X/S offering support for 1440p gaming, choosing the monitor’s resolution would depend on your console.
+Given the current scenario, investing in a 4K monitor might be better.

 Refresh Rate and Response Time

 As with seasoned gamers, you may prefer monitors with low resolution and higher frame rates.
-With an increase in resolution, the refresh rate of the monitor drops as they become incapable of displaying more than 60-75 frames per second on a QHD or UHD resolution.
+With an increase in resolution, the monitor’s refresh rate drops as they become incapable of displaying more than 60-75 frames per second on a QHD or UHD resolution.